Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 The Bottom Line

-Consumer Reports tested 23 protein powders and found that 70% have concerning levels of heavy metal contamination.
+Consumer Reports tested 28 protein powders across two studies and found that the majority of the original 23 had concerning heavy metal contamination.
+All 5 January 2026 additions passed.

 The data is clear: